SAMMISolutions/docs/doc_posts/_integrations/crowd_control.md

 version: 202322
 ---

+{% include alert.html text="This integration no longer exists, and is here for legacy purposes to those already using it." type="warning" %}

 Our integration connects SAMMI with Crowd Control, providing an interactive gaming experience where viewers on platforms like Twitch and YouTube can directly impact your games.

 #### Download